Background pattern

 Do not store at a temperature above 30°C.

-Keep the container perfectly closed to protect it from humidity.
+Keep the container perfectly closed to protect it from moisture.

-Medicines should not be disposed of through drains or in the trash.
-Deposit the containers and medicines you no longer need at the SIGRE collection pointof the pharmacy.
-In case of doubt, ask your pharmacist how to dispose of the containers and medicines you no longer need.
-By doing so, you will help protect the environment.
+Medicines should not be thrown away through the sewers or in the trash.
+Deposit the containers and medicines that you no longer need in the SIGRE Point of the pharmacy.
+In case of doubt, ask your pharmacist how to dispose of the containers and medicines that you no longer need.
+This way, you will help protect the environment.

 The active ingredient is piroxicam.
 Each oral lyophilisate contains 20 mg of piroxicam.